totm12/pyqgisdams/README.md

 └───img
 │   │   Contains all images used within this repository.
 └───src
-    │   Contains dams_qgis.py for use in QGIS as well the user-guide.
+    │   Contains dams_qgis.py for use in QGIS as well the user-guide for the script.
 ```

 ## Introduction